Congratulations on your pregnancy! Having a baby is a very special time for you. It is one of the most important occasions in your life.

 In-hospital pathology, ultrasound, and radiology

 Sometimes a patient will need an ultrasound and radiology studies while in hospital.
-You will be billed directly for any ultrasound and radiology services as these are not included in the hospital costs mentioned above.
+These services are provided by the radiology or ultrasound company used by the hospital.
+Your billing will not be by the hospital but from this radiology or ultrasound company.
 There is usually a gap to pay for their services.
 How much you will be out of pocket after you are reimbursed by Medicare and your health fund for their bill will vary depending you the service provided and their fees.
 Usually the gap is reasonable so do not be too concerned.